 Introduction

-This guide covers why glassware matters and how to choose the perfect glass for every beer.
+This guide covers why glassware matters and how to choose the perfect glass for every beer—and invites you to pair styles and shapes in a quick interactive test.

 Why Glassware Matters